Interactive proofs with competing teams of no-signaling provers

 \section{Acknowledgements}

 The author is grateful to Tsuyoshi Ito, Sarvagya Upadhyay, John Watrous, and Xiaodi Wu for helpful discussions.
-This research is supported by the Government of Canada through Industry Canada, the Province of Ontario through the Ministry of Research and Innovation, NSERC, DTO-ARO, CIFAR, and QuantumWorks.
+This research was conducted while the author was a postdoc at the Institute for Quantum Computing and School of Computer Science at the University of Waterlo in Waterloo, Ontario, Canada, at which time the author was supported by the Government of Canada through Industry Canada, the Province of Ontario through the Ministry of Research and Innovation, NSERC, DTO-ARO, CIFAR, and QuantumWorks.